OpenClassrooms-Student-Center/Webinaire-React-Exo1/README.md

-# Convertisseur Euro <-> Dollars
+# Euro <-> Dollars Currency Converter

-## Téléchargement de la correction
+## Download the correction
-1. Télécharger le code du dépôt
+1. Download the code from the repository.
-2. Ouvrir le terminal dans le dossier du projet
+2. Open terminal in the project folder.
-3. Lancer la commande `npm install`
+3. Type the command `npm install`
-4. Lancer la commande `npm start`
+4. Type the command `npm start`
-5. Ouvrir la page `http://localhost:3000` dans votre navigateur
+5. Open the page `http://localhost:3000` in your browser.